 Manually curving the scales also helps them to be a bit thicker & stay in shape better.
 This prevents the breaking off of the scales during shipping.
 It's not a big deal for some consumers.
 But it helps when trading the fruits to more difficult markets.
 The curviness is sometimes one distinctive way to tell.

 If you see dragon fruits with yellow skin, you'll know even without cutting that the inside is white.
-Most yellow-skinned ones like Thai Yellow, Ecuador Palora or Israel Yellow have white flesh.
+Most yellow-skinned ones like Thai Yellow (aka Golden Dragon), Ecuador Palora or Israel Yellow have white flesh.

-It can be a bit hard to tell just by looking at the branches.
+It can be a bit hard to tell red from white dragon fruits just by looking at the branches.
 Overall, the red-flesh varieties seem to some more thorns on the branches than the white ones.
 For some red varieties, they have this distinctive shape of a kind of braid or waves.
-Sin Espinas & Bien Hoa red have this sort of branch shape as you can see below.
+The Sin Espinas & Bien Hoa Red have this sort of branch shape as you can see below.

 Some other red ones have super thorny branches.
 They hurt pretty bad so be careful or wear gloves when working with your plants:

-The white ones have 'milder', less spiky stems:
+The white ones have 'milder' and less spiky stems:

 According to a grower, there may be little clue to tell which variety of dragon fruit it is just by looking at the cutting.
 A DNA test could give more accurate results.
 We think, if you play around more with these varieties, you may be able to tell one from another.